Rhodes piano: Notable users

 Doors keyboardist Ray Manzarek began using Rhodes instruments when the group formed in 1965.
 He played basslines on a Piano Bass with his left hand, while playing organ with his right.
 He also played a full-sized Rhodes in the studio, such as a Mark I Stage 73 on "Riders on the Storm".
 According to Manzarek, "If Mr. Rhodes hadn't created the keyboard bass, the Doors would never have existed."

 The Rhodes piano became a popular instrument in jazz in the late 1960s, particularly for several sidemen who played with Miles Davis.
 Herbie Hancock first encountered the Rhodes in 1968 while booked for a session with Davis.
 He immediately became an enthusiast, noting that the amplification made him much more audible in groups when compared to the piano.
 Hancock continued to experiment with the Rhodes over the following years, including playing it through a wah-wah.
-Other former Davis sidemen, Chick Corea and Joe Zawinul, started using the Rhodes prominently during the 1970s.
+Other former Davis sidemen Chick Corea and Joe Zawinul started using the Rhodes prominently during the 1970s.
 Beginning with In a Silent Way (1969), the Rhodes became the most prominent keyboard on Davis's recordings until the mid-1970s.

-Vince Guaraldi started using a Rhodes in 1968, and toured with both a piano and a Rhodes.
-He achieved particular prominence with his soundtrack music for A Charlie Brown Christmas and other Peanuts / Charlie Brown films.
+Vince Guaraldi started using a Rhodes in 1968, and toured with both an acoustic piano and a Rhodes.
+He achieved particular prominence with his soundtrack music for A Charlie Brown Christmas and other Peanuts/Charlie Brown films.

 Billy Preston was described as the "Ruler of the Rhodes" by Music Radar; he played Rhodes during the Beatles' rooftop concert in 1969, and on the Beatles' hit single "Get Back".
 Many of Stevie Wonder's recordings from the 1970s, such as "You Are the Sunshine of My Life" feature him playing the Rhodes.
 He often used one alongside the Hohner Clavinet.
 Donny Hathaway regularly used the Rhodes; his hit single, "This Christmas", which receives seasonal radio play on African American stations, makes a prominent use of the instrument.
 Although better known for playing the Wurlitzer, Ray Charles played a Rhodes on his performance of "Shake a Tailfeather" in the film The Blues Brothers.

 Donald Fagen of Steely Dan has regularly used the Rhodes.
 He has also used the Rhodes in all his solo albums and has played it at every one of his touring performances since 1994.
 The Rhodes features in "Angela", the 1978 instrumental theme from the sitcom Taxi by Bob James.
 The French band Air make regular use of the Rhodes piano in their recordings.
 German pianist and composer Nils Frahm uses a Rhodes piano extensively in his studio and live performances.
+Film composer Angelo Badalamenti composed and recorded the theme song for the TV series Twin Peaks, created by David Lynch, using the Rhodes.